-Our analysis found minimal qualitative net cost or benefit arising from either Option B or Option C. There was however a quantitative net benefit (in the mid-sensitivity range) of \$18,538 for Option B and a net benefit of \$39,761 for Option C. For this reason we recommend that Option C be adopted.
+Our analysis found minimal qualitative net cost or benefit arising from either Option B or Option C. There was however a quantitative net benefit (in the mid-sensitivity range) of \$18,538 for Option B and a net benefit of \$39,761 for Option C. The CBA assessment indicated therefore, on the basis of CBA alone, that Option C is preferred.